aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

-## Positive and test rates in the Rhône department
+## COVID-19 and test rates in the Rhône department

 Now we select a department (Rhône department with code 69):